GregoryDesmarais/LIRI/README.md

 - Lookup concert venues and dates for a given band.
 - Lookup information about movies,  including plot, actors, ratings, and more!

+## Role
+I am the sole developer of this applicaiton.

 ## Overview
 I have created functions using APIs for Spotify, OMDB, and Bands in Town to retrieve requested infomation.